jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 - By the law of chance, any note picked at random is going to be “in” most of the time (58%, 7/12 chance).

-- Any note that is “out” is only one fret away in either direction from being “in”, so we can treat it as a “chromatic approach" into an "in" note, like we did it on purpose, and shift “in” by a fret in the chosen direction.
+- Any note that is “out” is only one fret in either direction from being “in”, so we can treat it as a “chromatic approach" into an "in" note, like we did it on purpose, and shift “in” by a fret in the chosen direction.